soranoo/TradingView-Free-Webhook-Alerts/README.md

 ## :mailbox_with_mail: Notice
 * The program will read the incoming email and mark it as read.
-* It is suggested to create a new email account for the best performance.
+* It is suggested to create a new email account for the best performance and risk management.
-* The webhook message will not be sent immediately due to the latency of the email service provider.
-It will normally take about 2-5 seconds before the webhook message is sent.
+* The webhook message will not be sent immediately due to the latency of the email service provider & TradingView.
+It will normally take about **2-8 seconds** before the webhook message is sent. (**mainly depends on the network traffic between TradingView and your email service provider**) Please consider carefully before using the program for fast-moving markets.

 ## :right_anger_bubble: Combination
 You can combine the program with other services.
 For example,
 * You may use [TradingView-Webhook-Bot](https://github.com/fabston/TradingView-Webhook-Bot) to spread the webhook message.
-* You may send the webhook to [3commas](https://3commas.io/) for auto trading.
+* You may send a webhook to [3commas](https://3commas.io/) for auto trading.
+* You may send a webhook to [Discord](https://discord.com/) for sharing the signal.

 ## :star: TODO
-* Remove all potential risks that may be caused by the programme, for example, Gmail account was suspended because of high-frequency IMAP action (No reports show any Gmail account has been suspended due to this programme currently.).
+* Remove all potential risks that may be caused by the program, for example, Outlook account was locked because of high-frequency IMAP action.

 ## :bug: Known Issues
-* Inaccurate whole process time ([issue #3](https://github.com/soranoo/TradingView-Free-Webhook-Alerts/issues/3))
+* N/A

 ## :robot: Useful Links
 * Update TradingView `Email-To-SMS`: [LINK](https://www.tradingview.com/support/solutions/43000474398-how-to-change-the-email-to-sms-address-used-for-alert-notifications/)